philgyford/twelescreen/README.md

 This section is as much for the author as anyone else, because he will forget all of this very quickly.

-The Twelescreen server runs on [Node.js](http://nodejs.org/) which can be a pain to get up and running from scratch if you're unfamiliar with it.
+The Twelescreen server runs on [Node.js](http://nodejs.org/).
 If running this locally you'll need to install Node itself.
 If you just want to run Twelescreen, and test configurations or write custom themes, that might be enough. ([NVM](https://github.com/creationix/nvm) can be useful if you end up needing different versions of Node for different projects.)

+Instructions for installing all required Node modules, using npm, are above.

-If you're going to do any development on the code you'll also need NPM, Bower and Grunt.
+If you're going to do any development on the front-end JavaScript you'll also need Bower and Grunt.
+Bower, and the required packages, should be installed when installing the Node modules with npm.
+They will be saved in the `bower_components` directory.

-### NPM

-[NPM](https://github.com/isaacs/npm) is used to manage Node packages.
-NPM can install the packages required for Twelescreen from the `package.json` file (although all currently required packages are included in the Twelescreen repository).
-They get installed in the `node_modules/` directory.
-You would do this from within the `twelescreen/` directory:

-    $ npm install

-*NOTE:* This will also run `bower install` (see below) after all the Node packages are installed.

-Installing new packages and having them added to `package.json` is done with:

-    $ npm install [package-name] --save

-### Bower

-[Bower](https://github.com/bower/bower) is used to manage the front-end third-party JavaScript libraries (although, again, those required for Twelescreen are already included in this repository).
-It reads the requirements from `bower.json` and installs files in the `bower_components/` directory.
-Install Bower with:

-    $ npm install -g bower

-Install required packages from within the `twelescreen/` directory using:

-    $ bower install

-Installing new packages like this will list them in `bower.json`:

-    $ bower install [package-name] --save

 ### Grunt